 Dates: Other: 1894-1920

-Overview Joseph and Nettie were East European immigrants who settled in Denver.
-Joseph came in 1900 and Rose came in 1902 with the children.
+Abstract Joseph and Nettie were East European immigrants who settled in Denver.
+Joseph came in 1900 and Rose came in 1902 with their children.
 The couple had six children: Rose, Joseph, Ephraim, George, Samuel and Nettie.
 Collection contains materials related to the Goldfain familiy including correspondence, a diploma, the personal papers of Rose Goldfain and a copy of a citizenship document for Joseph Goldfain.

 Dates: Coverage: 1904-1980